nim65s/tutorial-eclo/README.md

 Tutorial for the eclo greenhouse

-NB: this is curruntly a work in progress.
+NB: this is currently a work in progress.
 A few links may work but are not intended to be definitive.

 hardware
 --------

+See Antoine's work.

 Arduino
 -------